ElisameAraujo/helper-creator/README.md

 # 🛠️ HelperCreator

-**HelperCreator** é um pacote para Laravel que facilita o gerenciamento e autoload de helpers personalizados.
-Ele automatiza o registro no `composer.json`, cria backups e mantém seu projeto limpo e funcional.
+HelperCreator is a Laravel package that makes it easy to manage and autoload custom helpers.
+It automates registration in `composer.json`, creates backups, and keeps your project clean and functional.

 ---

 ## 🚀 Features

--   ✅ Registra automaticamente arquivos helper na chave `autoload.files` do `composer.json`
+-   ✅ Automatically registers helper files in the `autoload.files` key of `composer.json`
--   🧠 Cria e gerencia backups das últimas 3 versões do `composer.json`
+-   🧠 Creates and manages backups of the last 3 versions of `composer.json`
--   🧹 Comando inteligente para limpar entradas inválidas
+-   🧹 Smart command to clean up invalid entries
--   🔄 Restaura backups com segurança
+-   🔄 Restores backups safely
--   🧱 Compatível com Laravel 11+
+-   🧱 Compatible with Laravel 11+

 ---